 - Reassure them that it isn’t their fault

 - Don’t trivialise what they have seen by saying that the material may not be real (it is important to deal with their feelings first)

 - Provide comfort and assurance

-What’s Netsafe’s advice to schools if students see upsetting content
+What is Netsafe’s advice if students see upsetting content

-If students do come across content, we’d strongly encourage you to report it to the social media site or website that it’s on, and to report it to Netsafe.
-Where the content is reported to us, we may be able to assist in having the content flagged and addressed promptly with the platform on which it appears.
+If students do come across content, we would strongly encourage you to report it to Netsafe.
+When reported, Netsafe may assist in having the content flagged and addressed promptly with the platform on which it appears.

 Netsafe’s Responding to Digital Incidents Guide can help you find the appropriate response for your school’s circumstances.
 If you decide that it’s appropriate to reach out to parents and whānau, or if parents or whānau approach the school about the video, Netsafe has several helpful resources: